jiashenggu/note/interview.md

 ## Structured JSON output from the VLM (≈ 30 seconds)

 To guarantee schema-valid JSON, we used constrained decoding with a context-free grammar compiled into a finite-state machine.
-At each token step we mask the logits so only legal continuations are possible.
+At each token step we mask the logits so only legal tokens are possible.
 The overhead is about 1 millisecond, but the downstream parser never fails, which is critical for automatic video editing.

-## Compensation expectation (≈ 20 seconds)

-What matters most is the scope of the problems I can solve and the caliber of the team.

 ## Question: "What do you think of NVIDIA's approach with Isaac and Project GR00T?"